Personal Life

 Player life simulation has been pretty much the same as the previous game.
 You have to manage your relationship between different parties such as your team mates, boss, friends, fans and sponsors.
 There are the occasional events where you have to choose between two different parties.
 Relationship between career related parties can be improved by performing in matches.
 You too can choose to spend some energy and play a matching mini-game to improve the relationship.
 It is disappointing that there is only one main mini-game to play in terms of improving relationships.
 As shallow as it is, some kind of variety would definitely make it more interesting.
 Else, maybe the developers could have spent some time exploring a deeper and more meaningful system.

-There is also the casino and horse betting mini-games that you can play with as well as different items to buy to increase your lifestyle.
+There is also the casino and horse betting.
+All kind of mini-games and there are also Aussie Casino Bonuses at www.EasyMobileCasino.com that you can play with as well.
 There doesn’t seem to be anything new added to the game.
 There are, however, some major revamps in the way the game works.
 Firstly, instead of progressing by days, you simply progress through the game by weeks or matches.
 Every time you end a turn you a brought to the very next match.
 For me it works fine as it helps increase the pace of the game.

 Graphics and sound effects are about the same as before.
 You now have graphical indications whenever you make a good move.
 Your manager will shout from the bench to either praise or scold you.
 The background music at the menu screens can get quite irritating after hearing them for prolong periods of time.
 Thankfully you can mute it in the options screen.
 For a one man team I don’t really expect much changes or improvements to the graphics or sound.
 But with the gameplay showing not much improvement or freshness from before, I really wonder what exactly has been done to the game for all these years.